Soldier Story: Torao Hayashi

 He was then stationed at Fort Bliss, El Paso, Texas, with the 8th Service Command.
 The unit, nicknamed “Texas Power Wagon,” was responsible for Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 The headquarters was at Fort Sam Houston in August 1942 and later moved to Dallas.

 In early 1944, Torao Hayashi was sent to Camp Shelby, Mississippi, for combat training.
-That summer he was given a short furlough to visit his family at Camp Poston in Colorado.
+That summer he was given a short furlough to visit his family at Camp Poston in Arizona.

 After returning to Camp Shelby, Hayashi was sent as one of 672 replacements to the 442nd Regimental Combat Team in Italy.
 The 442nd had been in Italy since May 28, 1944, and had fought in the Rome-Arno Campaign.
 They were relieved from the front lines on September 6 and moved to a bivouac at Castiglioncello.
 On September 10 they were trucked to Piombino and embarked on Liberty ships to Naples.
 After arrival, the Combat Team bivouacked outside of the city.